 *Hey!
 Read this important note: The load that this treehouse hardware can bear depends on many factors, including the species and health of your tree(s).
 Treehouse maintenance is required every year to ensure the structure, and tree(s) remain safe and secure for years to come, and more importantly that its users are not put at risk.
 Perform frequent inspections and maintenance.
 Improperly installed hardware can pose a significant risk to all parties involved.
 Use hardware at your own risk.
 Be in a Tree LLC and Nelson Treehouse and Supply disclaim and assume no liability, are not responsible for property damage, personal injury or consequential damages alleged to be the result of use of this product.
 Click here to read more about disclaimers and limitations.
 OK thanks!
 Keep reading for more info on the TAB…

 Not only do TABs support large loads with ease, they also allow the free growth of the tree.

---- FUN FACT: Did you know that trees grow upward from their tips, not the base? ---
+FUN FACT: Mature trees grow upward from their tips, not their base!

-Last fall, we had the opportunity to test the weight-bearing capacities of our hardware at Washington State University.
+In 2016, we had the incredible opportunity to evaluate the load-bearing capacity of our TABs at the ICC-accredited testing facility at Washington State University (WSU).